JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 In __Your Profile | Roles__, you can view your roles and permissions in different projects.
 Note, that roles are assigned to a user by the system administrator.

+## Uploading Avatar

+Since version 2021.2, users can upload their avatars in the user profile.
+The avatars are displayed around the TeamCity UI, next to the changes (commits) of their authors.
+Only users with the _View all users_ [permission](role-and-permission.md) can see them.

 <seealso>
         <category ref="concepts">
             <a href="role-and-permission.md">Role and Permission</a>